 If items are put into the recycling system with food still inside, they cannot be read by the sorting machinery and will be disposed of as contamination and not be recycled.
 If there is a large quantity of contamination in a recycling load, the recycling plant is able to refuse loads, meaning they will not be recycled at all.

 Please make sure you are rinsing out your recycling before putting it out for collection.

 Should I leave on or remove trigger sprays?

 What happens to the plastics once it is collected?

 How is plastic recycled?

-Plastics are sorted by polymer type, shredded, washed, melted, pelletised, and made into new products.
+Plastics are machine sorted by type before being shredded, washed, melted, and pelletised to be made into new plastic products.

 The recycling of plastic is a two-stage process:

 - Sorting is mainly done automatically by machines with optical sorting lazers, this is due to the volume of items we send for recycling.
 There is manual quality check system in place to try and ensure all contaminants (e.g. plastic bags and other recycling materials) have been removed.